sinarezaei/pinform/README.md

 # Pinform: An InfluxDB ORM (OSTM) for Python

-PInfORM is an Object/TimeSeries Mapping layer for using [InfluxDB](https://www.influxdata.com/) in python.
+PInfORM is an Object/TimeSeries Mapping layer for connecting to [InfluxDB](https://www.influxdata.com/) in python.

 Tested with:
 * Python 3.6+